grscwf/twin-mt/nero-dev-guide.md

 - State.random.
 SugarCube has an option to seed a deterministic rng, which in theory might be helpful for reproducing sessions.
-  - The problem is that savestats with seeded random are incompatible with states without seeded random.
+  - The problem is that savestates with seeded random are incompatible with states without seeded random.
   - Conversion is possible, but there's no way to make the seed-added state reproducible.